Cabins near Parksville

 8 sites · Lodging, RVs, Tents10 acres · Qualicum Bay, BC

-Have you ever imagined a house built from tires, dirt, pop cans, and concrete?
-Welcome to theDoighouse Earthship, an eco-retreat nestled in the forest, mere minutes from Qualicum Bay waterfront.
+Welcome to theDoighouse Earthship, an eco-retreat nestled in the forest, minutes from Qualicum Bay waterfront.
 Our location is a haven for adventurers and peace-seekers alike, offering easy access to the natural wonders of Vancouver Island.
-Just an hour north of Nanaimo, our property serves as an ideal base for day trips to Hornby, Denman, and Lasqueti Islands.
-Or don’t leave the island and spend the afternoon eating delicious fresh-made doughnuts at the famous Old Country Market in Coombs, home to the iconic goats on the roof, it’s only a 20-minute drive from our doorstep.
-Or 10 minutes to the waterfront and delicious ice cream at the Cone Zone.
-Stay local and discover forest trails, a children's playground, and a bike park right in our neighbourhood.
-Lighthouse Country area teems with opportunities for exploration, from pristine beaches including Sunny Beach and scenic Spider and Horne Lakes to an array of hiking paths, or if you climb, consider the Horne Lake Caves!
-Use your All Trails App to discover the Wilson Woodlot and Lost Runners Trails.
-Urban legend has it that it was the running shoes that were lost, not the people wearing them!
-Or stop here for a night en route to and from the mainland to Ucluelet or Tofino for world-class surfing, or if skiing is your calling, Mount Washington is just a 45-minute drive away.
-You can pitch your tent in our gardens, park your RV on the edge of the forest, or stay in our cozy tiny cabin.
-You can wander in the gardens and check out a young permaculture food forest filled with fruit and hazelnut trees, berries, and all that good stuff!
+An hour north of Nanaimo, our property is an ideal base for day trips to Hornby, Denman, and Lasqueti Islands.
+Many of our guests stop here for a night or two on their way to and from the mainland to Ucluelet or Tofino for world-class surfing, or if skiing is your calling, Mount Washington is just a 45-minute drive away.
+Spend time discovering forest trails, a children's playground, and a bike park here in our neighbourhood.
+Lighthouse Country area teems with opportunities for exploration, from pristine beaches, including Sunny Beach and scenic Spider and Horne Lakes.
+Or if you climb, consider the Horne Lake Caves!
+If you're into hiking, use your All Trails App to discover the Lighthouse Country Trail (at our doorstep), including the Wilson Woodlot and Lost Runners Trails.
+Urban legend has it that the running shoes were lost, not the people wearing them!
+You can pitch your tent in our gardens, park your RV on the forest's edge, or stay in our cozy tiny cabins.
+Wander our gardens and check out a young permaculture food forest filled with fruit and hazelnut trees, berries, and good stuff!
+Have you ever imagined a house built from tires, dirt, pop cans and glass bottles?
 Our Earthship, currently under construction, is all about exploring a low-impact lifestyle, off-grid living in an energy-efficient dwelling built from recycled materials.
-It is love for the planet, and people and sharing of abundance that makes this project come alive.
-Attend a group tour, or arrange for your own private tour where Tony will spend a couple of hours with you, sharing theDoighouse project, and answering any and all questions you may have.
+Love for the planet and people and sharing of abundance make this project come alive, and why we don’t increase our rates for holidays and long weekends.
+Book a private Earthship tour where Tony will spend a couple of hours with you, sharing theDoighouse project and answering any and all questions you may have.
 We also offer workshops and other onsite activities.
-For more info check out our website www.thedoighouse.com/events.
-On arrival, you will be greeted by Bentley (our standard poodle), Mabel (mouser extraordinaire) and the 'hens' who generously gift fresh eggs daily.
-Come visit, tour, and stay.
+For more info, check out our website: www.thedoighouse.com/ On arrival, you will be greeted by Bentley (our standard poodle), Mabel (mouser extraordinaire) Come visit, tour, and stay.
 Susan and Tony Doig

 Pets